addhuri/coppi/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## ToDos

+- [ ] Option to copy the workspace, page and section as a text
+- [ ] Download workspace and page as a JSON file
+  - [ ] with name and version
+  - [ ] download individual JSON files
+  - [ ] download all JSON files
+- [ ] To the same for uploading
+- [ ] Add dark theme

 ## Commands

 ```bash